Allocating Resource Costs When Using Containers

 Allocating and charging back costs for container-based architecture needs to have that level of precision if it’s going to be effective.
 Fortunately, K8s orchestration systems bring identification to the table in the form of namespaces, services and labels, among other objects.
 The trick is finding the link between those objects, the resources they use, and the specific charges associated with those resources.

 At Cloudability, our approach to this problem is an allocation system that pulls usage data and attaches costs to K8s objects.
 Costs can then be broken down by namespace, label, cluster or service.
-In addition to showing the allocation of costs within a K8s system, this methodology allows us find how much of these resources are unallocated, helping teams be more efficient and optimize their costs.
+In addition to showing the allocation of costs within a K8s system, this methodology allows us find how much of these resources are idle, helping teams be more efficient and optimize their costs.
 Since container-based systems are known for changing rapidly, we also made sure to pull the data frequently so it’s as accurate as possible.

 While the shared resources of containers introduce new challenges when it comes to allocating costs, the challenges are not insurmountable.
 Like with shipping containers, it all comes down to having a system that ties teams to specific resource use, then correctly ties that resource use to costs.
 Once that system is in place, companies will be able to to lower costs, increase efficiency and get the most out of their cloud.